dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 Set `state_modified_compare_more_unrendered` to `True` to reduce false positives during `state:modified` checks (especially when configs differ by target environment like `prod` vs. `dev`).

 Setting the flag to `True` changes the `state:modified` comparison from using rendered values to unrendered values instead.
-It accomplishes this by persisting `unrendered_config` during parsing of models and `unrendered_database` and `unrendered_schema` configs during parsing of sources.
+It accomplishes this by persisting `unrendered_config` during model parsing and `unrendered_database` and `unrendered_schema` configs during source parsing.

 ###  Package override for built-in materialization